catgriffin85/pp4-serenity-escape-spa/README.md

 * <strong>Homepage: </strong> A welcoming introduction to the spa, featuring key highlights and testimonials.
 * <strong>Treatments Page: </strong> A detailed overview of spa services, including descriptions, pricing, and durations.
 * <strong>User login: </strong> Users can register, login and log out to book and view their appointments.
 * <strong>Booking System: </strong> Users can book appointments online by selecting their desired service, date, and time.
 They can also update their appointment and cancel their apppointments.
-Admins can manage bookings, update service offerings, and adjust available time slots.
+Admins can manage bookings, update service offerings, and approve customer reviews.

 This project has been developed using Agile methodology, ensuring iterative improvements and a user-focused design.